lewisl/nextcloud-oo-bare/Project Documents/chatgpt research.md

 sudo apt install software-properties-common sudo add-apt-repository ppa:nextcloud-devs/client
 # (for the server, use the official .deb repo instead of PPA if available)
+# this is NOT a good idea: use the official tarball from nextcloud!!
 sudo apt install nextcloud-server php-fpm mariadb-server
 ```